ParsaBordbar/handy_shortcuts/readme.md

     }
 ]

+Use Cases 📋
+Detect Hand Gestures: The system detects hand gestures using a webcam and MediaPipe.

+Map Gestures to Shortcuts: Gestures are mapped to predefined shortcuts.

+Trigger Shortcut Actions: The system executes shortcuts using PyAutoGUI.

+Handle Cooldown: A cooldown timer prevents repeated triggers.

+Display Feedback: Visual feedback is shown on the webcam feed.

+Contributing 🤝
+If youre intreted to add new gestures, improve the code, or fix bugs, please follow these steps:

+Fork the repository.

+Create a new branch (git checkout -b feature/YourFeature).

+Commit your changes (git commit -m 'Add some feature').

+Push to the branch (git push origin feature/YourFeature).

+Open a pull request.

 if you like to read more about the architecture of this project you can read more on the doc.md file.
+[View Documentation](doc.md)